mikechambers/pizone/README.md

 [http://elinux.org/RPI-Wireless-Hotspot](http://elinux.org/RPI-Wireless-Hotspot)

 in order to configure your raspberry pi to act as a wireless access point.
-We will tweak some of the configurations, but before you move on, you should make sure that the raspberry pi is working as an access point, and you are able to connect to it, and get online through it.
+We will tweak some of the configurations, but before you move on, you should make sure that the raspberry pi is working as an access point, and you are able to connect to it, and get on-line through it.

 Note, pizone will automatically change the SSID, with the most common one being "attwifi".